cpkb-bluezoo/gumdrop/README.md

 newer NIO APIs).

 The server framework transparently supports TLS connections.
-All you have to do is set the `secure` connector property to `true`, and communication with the client will be encrypted.
+All you have to do is set the `secure` server property to `true`, and communication with the client will be encrypted.
 You specify the keystore to use for your server certificate and can configure whether to require client certificates.
-Otherwise, if you develop a new protocol connector you can just deal with the decrypted application data.
+Otherwise, if you develop a new protocol server you can just deal with the decrypted application data.
 SSL encryption and decryption occurs in yet another thread, which can spawn dependent delegated task threads as required by the SSL state engine for each connection.